needle-mirror/com.unity.sentis/Documentation~/serialize-a-model.md

 ## Loading a Serialized Asset

 The code to load a serialized model is much the same.
-For example if your model is called `mymodel.sentis` the code is:
+For example, if your model is called `mymodel.sentis`, the corresponding code is:

 ```
 Model model = ModelLoader.Load(Application.streamingAssetsPath + "/mymodel.sentis");